Banino

 Banino is a village in the administrative district of Gmina Żukowo, within Kartuzy County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 7 km north-east of Żukowo, 16 km north-east of Kartuzy, and 15 km west of the regional capital Gdańsk.

 History

 Medieval period

 The village of Banino, located in the Pomorskie region, boasts a deeply rooted history dating back to 1283, when the first mentions of it appeared in documents.
 The name "Banino" originates from the word "bania", originally meaning a pit or mine, reflecting the rich mining heritage of this region.
 The mining value was an integral part of Banino's history, referring to the extraction of ores and gravel from these areas.

 In the Middle Ages, in 1283, Duke Mestwin II of Gdańsk-Pomerania handed over the lands of Banino to the Cistercian monastery in Oliwa.
 At that time, the village was a peasant settlement, and its inhabitants lived under Polish law, which was an exception among the possessions of the Oliwa convent.
 The Cistercians soon established a church here dedicated to St. Michael, which vanished under unknown circumstances, leaving visible remains until the 17th century.